Sustainable Growth Rate Calculator

 Limitations and Caveats

 SGR, while insightful, relies on several assumptions.
 It presumes the company’s financial structure and profitability remain constant, which rarely holds over long periods.
 Rapidly growing firms may need to invest in working capital or fixed assets at rates that outpace earnings retention, altering leverage.
 Accounting policies and non-recurring items can distort net income and equity figures, leading to misleading ROE calculations.
 Additionally, SGR focuses on equity growth; it does not account for external economic factors, market saturation, or competitive pressures that may constrain expansion.
-Analysts should use SGR alongside metrics such as free cash flow, debt ratios, and market analysis for a comprehensive view.
+Analysts should use SGR alongside metrics such as free cash flow, debt ratios, and market analysis for a more complete view.

 Conclusion